-115.63 Reporting to other confinement facilities Auditor Overall Determination: Meets Standard Auditor Discussion Agency policy 409.09, page 17, b, ii, requires that, upon receiving an allegation that an inmate was sexually abused while confined at another facility, the head of the facility must notify the head of the facility or appropriate office of the agency or facility where sexual abuse is alleged to have occurred.
+115.63 Reporting to other confinement facilities

+Agency policy 409.09, page 17, b, ii, requires that, upon receiving an allegation that an inmate was sexually abused while confined at another facility, the head of the facility must notify the head of the facility or appropriate office of the agency or facility where sexual abuse is alleged to have occurred.
 Notification is to be made as soon as possible not to exceed 72 hours and the Superintendent/Warden must make the notification to the Superintendent of the other facility.

-There were two cases reported at SOSCF that required reporting to another facility in the past 12 months.
-Interviews with the Superintendent confirm that the standard policy is to notify the other superintendent directly to report an incident.
+There were four cases reported at NWSCF that required reporting to another facility in the past 12 months; Interviews with the Superintendent confirm that the standard policy is to notify the other superintendent directly to report an incident.
+Documentation reviewed revealed that it is often a supervisor, or the PREA Director that is contacting the other Superintendent or facility head.
+While this is an efficient methodology, the standards do require that the facility Superintendent/Warden make the notification to the other facility.
 If the facility is the recipient of such a claim, the case is investigated in accordance with the PREA standards.
-There was one case reported to the SOSCF in the past 12 months from anther facility.
-I have reviewed the documentation associated with the claim to confirm that the incident was investigated appropriately and timely.
+There was one case reported to the NWSCF in the past 12 months from anther facility.
+I have reviewed the documentation associated with the claims to confirm that the incident was investigated appropriately and timely.